MetOffice/git-working-practices/episodes/02-branching.md

   A repository typically has one or more remotes, with the first called **origin**.
 - A fork is a copy of a repository created on GitHub.
+  When linking your local repository your fork becomes the origin remote.
+The original repository you forked from becomes the upstream remote.

 :::::::::::::::::::::::::